Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

-With massive cloud migration and more data to manage than ever, protecting all that data represents a significant challenge for the enterprise.
-Cloud-based data runs the gamut: Software as a Service (SaaS) solutions, application hosting, data storage (S3, GCP or Azure), collaboration apps (Slack, Trello, Asana), webmail (Office 365, G Suite), or video conferencing (Zoom, Google Meet, Teams).
+Cloud-based data is everywhere: Software as a Service (SaaS) solutions, application hosting, data storage (S3, GCP or Azure), collaboration apps (Slack, Trello, Asana), webmail (Office 365, G Suite), or video conferencing (Zoom, Google Meet, Teams).

 Often, protecting cloud data transcends the needs of the organization, as many industries have strict regulations around handling sensitive data — such as personal information, financial data, and health records.
-These regulations often specify requirements for protecting sensitive data, including data classification, access controls, and data destruction.
+These regulations typically specify requirements for protecting sensitive data, including data classification, access controls, and data destruction.

 What is Cloud Data Loss Prevention (DLP)?